- Biomagnetic therapy

-Magnet therapy is an alternative therapy available in clinics in Mexico, Germany, and elsewhere.
-Magnetic therapies are promoted to diagnose and treat cancer, HIV, psychiatric disorders, stress, multiple sclerosis, and infections, and to increase energy, prolong life, and stimulate the immune system.
+Magnet therapy is an alternative treatment available in clinics in Mexico, Germany, and elsewhere.
+It is promoted to diagnose and treat cancer, AIDS, psychiatric disorders, stress, multiple sclerosis, infections, and to increase energy, prolong life, and stimulate the immune system.
 Magnetic fields are administered by application of magnets to certain parts of the body, by magnetic field-generating machines, or with magnetic mattresses or blankets.
 Treatment can last minutes to weeks.
-Evidence supporting the use of magnetic therapies for the above conditions are limited.
+Evidence supporting the use of magnetic therapies for the above conditions is limited.
 State consumer protection agencies and the FDA have prosecuted various marketers of magnetized devices and therapies, forcing them to halt unsubstantiated claims of health benefits.

 In vitro studies show that static magnetic fields may modulate ion transport and related cell and neuronal activity (4) (7), but the physiological significance of these findings is unknown.
 No anticancer activity has been demonstrated.
 Patients also use magnetized braces and mattresses to treat pain associated with fibromyalgia, diabetic neuropathy, sciatica, and arthritis.
-Clinical studies of these devices are small and flawed.
-Although some show improvements in pain associated with conditions such as diabetic neuropathy (23), fibromyalgia (2), and arthritis (19), results are often indistinguishable from placebo effects.
+Although small studies have reported improvements in pain associated with conditions such as diabetic neuropathy (23), fibromyalgia (2), and arthritis (19), results are often indistinguishable from placebo effects.
 But preliminary findings suggest that in patients with multiple sclerosis, pulsed magnetic therapy may help alleviate paresthesia better than placebo (24); and reduce pain and disability in patients with back pain (25).
 Also, synchronized transcranial magnetic stimulation (rTMS) may be useful in patients with major depressive disorder (26), and long-term exposure to electromagnetic field can have cognitive benefits in murine models of Alzheirmer’s disease, and help reverse advanced Aβ neuropathology (27).

 Body magnets are contraindicated in radiology and/or magnetic resonance (MR) procedures.
-Patients with a cardiac pacemaker and pregnant women should also avoid use of magnetic devices.
+Patients with cardiac pacemakers and pregnant women should also avoid use of magnetic devices.
 Magnetic therapies have no role in the diagnosis or treatment of cancer.